 The output of

 free -m shows the current dom0 memory settings.
 The value may be less than expected due to various overheads.
-The example table below shows the output from a host with dom0 set to 752 MB
+The example table below shows the output from a host with dom0 set to 2.6 GiB

 What Range of Values Can be Used?

-As the XenServer Control Domain (dom0) is 64-bit, large values can be used, for example 32768 MB.
-Citrix recommends that you do not set the initial value to be lower than 752 MB, as it can cause the host to fail to boot.
+As the Citrix Hypervisor Control Domain (dom0) is 64-bit, large values can be used, for example 32768 MiB.
+However, we recommend that you do not reduce the dom0 memory below 1 GiB.

 XenCenter display notes